Three-dimensional isometric tensor networks: Benchmarking

 \subsection{Results}

 In this section we present the results of our $\text{TEBD}^3$ benchmarks for the 3D TFIM ground-state.

 We start off with $L=3$, for which the performance can be comprehensively probed.
-In Fig. \ref{L3_accuracy} we have plotted the energy density $E/N$ and $x$-magnetization density $\sum_i\sigma^x_i/N$ across a range of $h$.
+In Fig. \ref{L3_accuracy} we have plotted $E/N$ and $m_x$ across a range of $h$.
 Here the thermodynamic critical point is denoted by a gray dotted line, but as mentioned in Sec. \ref{benchsys} this point is spread into an extended region for finite systems, and furthermore shifted to smaller $h<h_c$ due to the use of OBC.

 The top panel of Fig. \ref{L3_accuracy} shows $E/N$ across a range of $h$ for various $(D,\chi)$, along with the exact Lanczos values as a red dotted line.
 The inset shows the relative error in $E/N$.
 Here we see that deep in the polarized and ferromagnetic phases the accuracy is high, whereas in the critical region around $h\approx3$ the performance is clearly worse.